Iowa City Sueppel murders: Timeline of murders

 Monday, 6:36 a.m.: Sueppel dies in a fiery crash on Interstate 80, outside Iowa City.
 Witnesses indicate that the driver was driving at high speed and seemed to have deliberately crashed into a concrete pillar.

 Suspect

 Sueppel was born on August 13, 1965, the son of William and Patricia Tierney Sueppel.
 He graduated from Regina High School and the University of Northern Iowa.
 The Sueppel family were members of St. Mary's Catholic Church, and Steven married Sheryl Kesterson there on June 13, 1990.
-During their marriage, the couple adopted four South Korean children: Ethan, Seth, Mira, and Eleanor.
+During their marriage, the couple had no biological children, but instead adopted four South Korean children: Ethan, Seth, Mira, and Eleanor.
 The family attended services at St. Mary's every week, and had been present at the church's Easter mass on Sunday, March 23, 2008.

 Aftermath

 In the days after, there was some controversy over the inclusion of Sueppel in the Catholic funeral for his wife and children.
 Factoring in were differing accounts of possible mental illness both independent of and related to Sueppel committing familicide.
 In August 2008, Hills Bank and Trust filed court documents demanding payment from Sueppel's estate for the allegedly embezzled funds and for $32,673 in outstanding loans.